 '''

-STATUS
+SYNTAX SEQUENCE OF SmfPerfIpv4InterfacePerfEntry

+MAX-ACCESS not-accessible

-current
+STATUS current

 DESCRIPTION

 "The SMF Interface Performance Table

 describes the SMF counters per

 interface."

 ::= { smfPerfInterfaceGroup 1 }

 smfPerfIpv4InterfacePerfEntry OBJECT-TYPE

-SYNTAX

-SmfPerfIpv4InterfacePerfEntry
+SYNTAX SmfPerfIpv4InterfacePerfEntry

 MAX-ACCESS not-accessible

 STATUS

 current

 DESCRIPTION

 "The SMF Interface Performance entry

 describes the statistics for a particular

 node interface."

-INDEX { smfCfgIfIndex }
+INDEX { smfCfqIfIndex }

 ::= { smfPerfIpv4InterfacePerfTable 1 }

 SmfPerfIpv4InterfacePerfEntry ::=

 SEQUENCE {

 smfPerfIpv4MultiPktsRecvPerIf

 Counter32,

 smfPerfIpv4MultiPktsForwardedPerIf

-Counter32,

-smfPerfIpv4DuplMultiPktsDetectedPerIf Counter32,

 smfPerfIpv4DroppedMultiPktsTTLExceededPerIf Counter32,

-smfPerfIpv4TTLLargerThanPreviousPerIf

-Counter32
+smfPerfIpv4TTLLargerThanPreviousPerIf Counter32

+}

 smfPerfIpv4MultiPktsRecvPerIf OBJECT-TYPE

-Counter32

-SYNTAX
+SYNTAX Counter32

 UNITS

 "Packets"

 MAX-ACCESS read-only

+STATUS

-STATUS current
+current

 DESCRIPTION

 "A counter of the number of multicast IP

 packets received by the SMF process on

 this device on this interface.

 There is the potential for a counter discontinuity

 in this object if the system SMF process had been

 disabled and later enabled on this interface.

 In order to check for the occurrence of such a

 discontinuity when monitoring this counter object,

 it is recommended that the smfCfgIfSmfUpTime

 object also be monitored."

 ::= { smfPerfIpv4InterfacePerfEntry 1 }

-smfPerfIpv4MultiPktsForwardedPerIf OBJECT-TYPE

-Counter32

-SYNTAX

 '''

 '''

+smfPerfIpv4MultiPktsForwardedPerIf OBJECT-TYPE

+SYNTAX Counter32

+UNITS

 "Packets"

 MAX-ACCESS read-only

 STATUS current

 DESCRIPTION

 "A counter of the number of

 multicast IP packets forwarded by the

 SMF process on this device

 on this interface.

 There is the potential for a counter discontinuity

 in this object if the system SMF process had been

 disabled and later enabled on this interface.

 In order to check for the occurrence of such a

 discontinuity when monitoring this counter object,

 it is recommended that the smfCfgIfSmfUpTime

 object also be monitored."

 ::= { smfPerfIpv4InterfacePerfEntry 2 }

 smfPerfIpv4DuplMultiPktsDetectedPerIf OBJECT-TYPE

 SYNTAX Counter32

 UNITS

 "Packets"

 MAX-ACCESS read-only

+STATUS

 current

-STATUS

 DESCRIPTION

 "A counter of the number of duplicate

 multicast IP packets detected by the

 SMF process on this device

 on this interface.

 There is the potential for a counter discontinuity

 in this object if the system SMF process had been

 disabled and later enabled on this interface.

 In order to check for the occurrence of such a

 discontinuity when monitoring this counter object,

 it is recommended that the smfCfgIfSmfUpTime

 object also be monitored."

 ::= { smfPerfIpv4InterfacePerfEntry 3 }

 smfPerfIpv4DroppedMultiPktsTTLExceededPerIf OBJECT-TYPE

 SYNTAX Counter32

 UNITS

 "Packets"

 MAX-ACCESS read-only

-STATUS

-current
+STATUS current

 DESCRIPTION

 "A counter of the total number of dropped

 multicast IPv4 packets by the SMF process

-on this device on this interface

-due to TTL exceeded.

 '''